 In the spirit of Drs.
 Pande’s and Majumdar’s efforts, nominations by colleagues whose work demonstrates a commitment to improving equity or quality of health care are particularly welcome.

-The deadline for 2022 nominations will be announced.
-Please contact Samantha Fournier with questions.
+The deadline for 2023 nominations will be announced in 2023.
+Please contact Alyssa Halbisen with questions.

 About Drs.
 Pande and Majumdar